 5. Attend Required Training

 In Kentucky, proposed directors and staff need to complete 15 hours of state-approved health and safety training, which must include pediatric first aid, CPR, and preventive health practices.
+In addition, if you’re aiming for a director position, you’ll need to meet specific credential requirements—sometimes referred to as the “director credential”—which demonstrate your preparedness to lead a childcare facility.

 The Application Process: Step-by-Step